Uttarakhand UBSE 10th, 12th Results 2018: How to check

 UBSE 10th, 12th Results 2018: The Uttarakhand Board of Secondary Education (UBSE) will announce the board results for both Class 10th and 12th on May 26.
 The students can check the results through uaresults.nic.in, ubse.uk.gov.in from 11 am.
 This year, a total of 1,49,468 students had appeared for the HSC exam, and 1,32,371 for the SSC exams.
-The high school examinations were conducted from March 6 to 24, while the intermediate examintions were held between March 5 to March 24, 2018.
+The high school examinations were conducted from March 6 to 24, while the intermediate examination were held between March 5 to March 24, 2018.

 Due to heavy traffic, if the websites go slow, the results will will be available at the websites, examresults.net, indiaresults.com.
 The examination was conducted at around 1,309 examination centres across the state of Uttarakhand.
 Last year, the results were declared on May 25.